Dealing with finances and insurance after your partner dies

 Transfer and pay the bills

 If your late partner took care of the bills, it’s important that you quickly take over this job.
-Otherwise, you may find yourself faced with high late payment fees, or even debt collection for missed payments.
+Otherwise, you might find yourself faced with high late payment fees, or even debt collection for missed payments.

 To get on top of the household bills: